BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <hr/>

 <p>
-The Institute for Advanced Study (IAS) is an interesting institution.
+The Institute for Advanced Study (IAS) is an interesting place.

 <blockquote>
 [The] guiding principle in founding the institute was the pursuit of knowledge for its own sake.